MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/capture-photos-and-video-with-cameracaptureui.md

 To use your photo in your app, you may want to create a [**SoftwareBitmap**](https://docs.microsoft.com/uwp/api/Windows.Graphics.Imaging.SoftwareBitmap) object that can be used with several different Universal Windows app features.

-First, you should include the [**Windows.Graphics.Imaging**](https://docs.microsoft.com/uwp/api/Windows.Graphics.Imaging) namespace in your project.
+First, include the [**Windows.Graphics.Imaging**](https://docs.microsoft.com/uwp/api/Windows.Graphics.Imaging) namespace in your project.

 [!code-cs[UsingSoftwareBitmap](./code/CameraCaptureUIWin10/cs/MainPage.xaml.cs#SnippetUsingSoftwareBitmap)]